Quick Start

 ......

-Your runtime environment is built locally, so you need to modify the hosts configuration and map the custom domain name of your SaaS to the local server.
-Then, verify your access to the SaaS application with the SaaS domain name and the default port 80 for verification.
+Your runtime environment is built locally, so you need to modify the hosts configuration and map the custom domain name of your web application to the local server.
+Then, verify your access to the web application with the domain name and the default port 80.

 1. Modify the hosts configuration: